drozddma/CineCharts/README.md

 # CineCharts
-CineCharts is a python data visualization project built with [IMDb public datasets](https://datasets.imdbws.com/).
+CineCharts is a data visualization project built with [IMDb public datasets](https://datasets.imdbws.com/).
 It provides interactive and dynamic charts about movies, using mainly Dash and Plotly.

 # Motivation